installers/Babbage/README.md

 $ sudo ./bankonme.mag

  I am working on the permissions and am not a fan of blasting this whole thing in as sudo root.
 However, this is the developer edition.
-If you have a ton of cryptocurrency you need a computer that is NOT connected to the Internet and create a paper wallet and put that paper in a safe.
+If you have a ton of cryptocurrency you need a computer that is NOT connected to the Internet and create a paper wallet and put that paper in a safe or safe place.
 Lose the passphrase lose the money.
 I am proving that as I chase down 3.0 Zcash that I picked up in the early days.
 Really!!!
 Web Wallets are not safe and two mining companies have screwed me so far.

  Use this Javascript Wallet creator